Shopify SEO16 min read

 • You want a fast, secure store without managing hosting

-• You are not a developer and want to focus on selling
+• You do not have a dedicated developer on staff

-• You value built-in features that work out of the box
+• You value Core Web Vitals performance out of the box

 • Choose WooCommerce if: